smokedlinq/aemediator/README.md

 ## Getting Started

-To use `EventGridMediator`, you need to register it with the `IServiceCollection` in addition to MediatR:
+To use `EventGridMediator`, you need to register it with the `IServiceCollection` along with MediatR:

 ```csharp
 services